code-mike-code/nova-landing-page/README.md

 ![header section](./assets/header-screen.png)

-# Project task-01 - website build from mockup
+# Project of website build from free mockup

 See the live version of [website build from mockup](https://code-mike-code.github.io/nova-landing-page/).